13 July 2009

 04 July 2009

-The Glass Virgin (starring Emily Mortimer)
+The Glass Virgin (Emily Mortimer)

 Then the plot leaps forward seven years, and Annabella’s life takes on a very different form.
 Her father is threatened with bankruptcy, and she finally learns the shocking truth about her past.